scalacenter/scalafix/README.md

 1. It may introduce unused imports.

+    For example, after expanding

+    ```scala
+    import scala.util
+    import util.control
+    import control.NonFatal
+    ```

+    into

+    ```scala
+    import scala.util
+    import scala.util.control
+    import scala.util.control.NonFatal
+    ```

+    it's possible that the first two imports are no longer needed if `util` and `control` are not referenced.

     Due to the limitation of the Scalafix architecture, it's not possible for this rule to remove newly introduced unused imports.
 One workaround is to run Scalafix again with the `RemoveUnused` rule enabled to remove them.

 1. Currently, it does not handle quoted identifier with `.` in the name properly.

-    Due to scalacenter/scalafix#1097, this rule cannot rewrite the following snippet correctly.
+    Due to [scalacenter/scalafix#1097](https://github.com/scalacenter/scalafix/issues/1097), this rule cannot rewrite the following snippet correctly.
 The backticks will be lost in the output:

     ```scala
     import a.`b.c`